Early Childhood Development Certificate

 C Career & technical education programs for job training = Career & technical education programs for job training, guided by Advisory Committees

 This program trains students in the care, education, and supervision of young children birth to age eight.
 The curriculum is designed to develop and improve the skills of persons seeking employment in early care and education, or for those persons currently employed who wish to update and enhance their skills.
 Occupational opportunities include lead teacher or assistant teacher in settings such as preschools, childcare centers and homes, Head Start/Early Head Start programs, and before-and after-school programs.
+The Certificate is at Level 5 of the Virginia Career Pathways for Early Childhood and Out-of-School Time Practitioners, where Level 3 is a Child Development Associate (CDA) Credential and Level 4 an Early Childhood Development Career Studies Certificate.
+In addition, students will have earned 31 of the 62 credits required for the Early Childhood Development Associate of Applied Science degree (Pathways Level 6).

 Program Requirements and Special Conditions